Ganrokh/100-days-of-code/log.md

 **Today's Progress:** Reviewed React basics, learned about state.

 **Thoughts:** I was deathly ill last week, which caused me to fall behind with work, which made me put studying on hold.
 That hurt, and I can tell that I regressed a bit with React, but that's fine.
 Today was mainly a review for React, and I took time to play around with state.
 I finally understand why components re-render so often - they do it every time a property of state changes that affects that component.
 Neat!

+### Day 66: Friday, March 8th, 2019

+**Today's Progress:** More React study with using multiple components and learning the difference between functional components and class-based components.

+**Thoughts:** I'm struggling a bit with the syntax with React, which is an issue.
+I'm getting the hang of it, though.
+I'm still learning the differences between class-based components and functional components, but I'm getting good using multiple components in a single app.

+Also, I had a component that wasn't working correctly.
+The error message wasn't making sense, so I commented out each function to figure out what the issue was.
+After going through each function, I still couldn't figure out the error.
+Once I removed the comments, the component started working normally.
+What was this magical error?
+Was there ever an error?
+The world may never know.